Puggle vs Pug: Complete Comparison (2026)

 Health and Lifespan Comparison

 Puggle has a typical lifespan of 10-15 years, while Pug lives approximately 13-15 years.
 Health profiles differ significantly between these dogs.
 Puggle is predisposed to Respiratory Issues, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Pug faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Pug faces its own health challenges including hip and joint concerns along with other health conditions common in this breed.
+Both have comparable lists of documented health predispositions; the conditions themselves and their management are different.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health